danysz/android-guidelines/project_and_code_guidelines.md

 4. Override methods and callbacks (public or private)
 5. Public methods
 6. Private methods
-7. Inner classes or interfaces
+7. Inner classes or interfaces - try to put them in their own classes.

 Example: